MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 - **Owner** permission on the classic account
 - **Contributor** permission on the subscription
 - **Owner** or both **Contributor** and **User Access Administrator** roles on the VI linked storage account
-- The Azure AI Video Indexer resource must maintain **Reader** permission on the AMS resource.
+- A **Reader** role for the Azure AI Video Indexer resource on the AMS resource.

 If the AMS linked storage account is behind a firewall, then VI needs to be assigned the following managed identity - Storage Blob Data Owner.
 To learn more, see [Use Video Indexer with storage behind firewall](/azure/azure-video-indexer/storage-behind-firewall).